qihuazhou/qihuazhou.github.io/_pages/about.md

 He aims at developing edge-native AI/ML systems that empower ubiquitous intelligent services, particularly in resource-constrained environments, to enrich human life in diverse aspects.

+He is a co-founder of [Hong Kong DrBody Corporation Limited](https://zerodrbody.wixsite.com/drbody).

 &nbsp;